faceyspacey/nucleus/README.md

 ## HOW TO GET IT RUNNIN

+clone this obviously

-Enable package with `apm link --dev /path/to/your/package`
+Enable package with `apm link --dev /path/to/nucleus`

 Then run dev version of Atom with `atom --dev`